Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Rod Lache - Deutsche Bank Securities, Inc.

 Okay.
-So the year-over-year declines moderate as you go out over the next couple of quarters if it's still down.
+So the year-over-year declines moderate as you go out over the next couple quarters if it's still down.
 Is that correct?

 Kenneth R. Trammell - Tenneco, Inc.